romikforest/hd4-hyperdex-cpp-wrapper/README.md

 The project is not issued for compilation as a library, it has empty main.cpp file, where you can call tests.
 I'm sorry the code is not properly issued.

-Some test may not work as API has changed due the development.
+Some tests may not work as API has changed due the development.

 I have not tested this code with actual hyperdex API.